-ISSUE COMMENT RECOMMENDATIONS

-MANAGEMENT

-Was notification/mobilisation

-satisfactory/appropriate?

-Was the Management/Adminstration structure

-effective.

-Reporting relationships clear ?
-(Did you know

-who to report to?)

-Was the transition from Response Phase to

-Recovery Phase clearly established?

-Were Recovery Objectives/Actions clearly

-defined?

-Were Recovery Arrangements useful or require

-review/upgrade

-Inter-agency liaison

-Were there any issues working/liaising with

-other organisations?

-Emergency Management - Recovery Support

-Arrangements Are relevant Agency/Organisation

-arrangements established/current?
+lssue Comment Recommendations Was notification/mobilisation satisfactory/appropriate?
+Was the management/ administration structure effective.?
+Were reporting relationships clear?
+(Did you know who to report to?).
+Was the transition from Response to Recovery clearly established?
+Were Recovery Objectives/ Actions clearly defined?
+Were recovery arrangements useful or require review/upgrade?
+Were there any issues working/ liaising with other organisations?
+Are relevant agency/organisation arrangements established/current?